nishanths/loupe-js/README.md

 const disable = enableLoupe(target, imgUrl, loupe)
 ```

+It returns a cleanup function that can be used to disable the loupe
+on the target element at a later time.

 The target element can be, for instance, an `<img>` element or a `<div>` element with a
 background-image.
 The `imgUrl` is the URL to the image.
 For example, it is the src property
 for an `<img>` element, or background-image CSS property for a `<div>` element.